MLSAKIIT/pixly/INSTALL.md

 pyenv install 3.11.7 --force
 ```

-3. **Verify Tkinter is working**:
+3. **Verify the underlying Tkinter library is working**:
 ```bash
 python3 -m tkinter
 ```
-If a small window appears, Tkinter is working correctly!
+If a small window appears, Tkinter is working correctly and CustomTkinter will be able to use it!

 4. **Continue with Manual Setup below**